 • Wildlife Biologist

 Our first-year program in biology will prepare you for entry into a second-year biology or biology-related program at most degree granting institutions.
-In addition, we are offering the unique Rural Pre-Medicine Program, which is the only one of its kind in Canada.
+In addition, we are offering the unique Rural Pre-Medicine Program, which is the first one of its kind in Canada.
 The courses in this program also offer the ability of students interested in health sciences to complete their first two years at Selkirk College.

 At the end of a biology degree, you will acquire or be able to:

-Think critically, problem solve, and use scientific reasoning skills
+Think critically, problem solve and use scientific reasoning skills

 Apply the scientific method in experimental design, experimentation and analysis